CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Abstraction Plugin Package
 --------------------------
-First make sure you have read pyATS abstract_, especially the section on Lookup Decorator as it is the root of abstraction in Telemetry.
+First make sure you have read pyATS abstract_, especially the section on Lookup Decorator as it is the root of abstraction in GenieTelemetry.

 .. _abstract: http://wwwin-pyats.cisco.com/cisco-shared/abstract/html/